yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 ## Background

 Currently, fallibility in rust is expressed with the Result enum.
-This works like any other enum, in that you have to construct a variant manually, with results this is known as Ok-wrapping.
+This works like any other enum, in that you have to construct each variant manually, with results this is known as Ok-wrapping.

 ```rust